microsoft/fluentui/packages/react-examples/src/react/Dropdown/docs/DropdownBestPractices.md

 #### Truncation

 By default, the Dropdown truncates option text instead of wrapping to a new line.
-To avoid losing meaningful information, adjusting styles to wrap the name while keeping additional secondary text short is recommended.
+Because this can lose meaningful information, it is recommended to adjust styles to wrap the option text.

 The `Dropdown with wrapping option text` example demonstrates how to override truncation styles to support wrapping.
 The default style will continue to truncate to support existing implementations.